hareball/sort-test/README.md

 # sort-test
-Just a test benchmarking tool.
+Just a sort benchmarking tool.
 Useful to test performance of different sort types against the same dataset.

 Compiling: